OFFIS-mosaik/mosaik/docs/ecosystem/index.rst

   which are based on the `FMI standard <https://fmi-standard.org>`_.
 - `communication simulator <https://gitlab.com/mosaik/components/communication/mosaik-communication>`_ is a
   basic communication suite using delays.

+- `mosaik-104 <https://gitlab.com/mosaik/components/communication/mosaik-104>`_ contains an adapter to receive IEC 60870-5-104 protocol
+  messages and hands it over to mosaik.

 .. _mosaik_examples: